keptn/lifecycle-toolkit/docs/content/en/docs/tutorials/add-tasks.md

     workloadVersion: "1.0.0"
 ```

-If it works, `kubectl get jobs` should show:
+If it works, `kubectl -n keptndemo get jobs` should show:

 ```shell
 NAME                  COMPLETIONS   DURATION   AGE runsendevent1-*****   1/1           6s         2m
 ```

-`kubectl get pods` will show the successfully executed pod.
+`kubectl -n keptndemo get pods` will show the successfully executed pod.

 The webhook sync should show this: